 All requests for external funding for research or other scholarly activity that seek reimbursement for salary shall also include a request for reimbursement for fringe benefit payments connected with those salary payments.
+Federal Insurance Contributions Act taxes (FICA) are included in the Fringe.
 For purposes of developing the project budget these fringe benefits will be computed as a percentage of the salary reimbursement described above using the following rates: